mariamimtiaz122-ai/Research-in-Mathematics/README.md

 # 🎓 Research Portfolio — Mariam Imtiaz

-**MPhil & MSc Gold Medalist in Mathematics | Researcher in Computational Mathematics, Topology, and Data Science**
+**MPhil & MSc Gold Medalist in Mathematics | Researcher in Computational and Pure Mathematics, Topology, and Data Science**

 ---